a2k11/next-cookie-auth/README.md

   - added user authentication with middleware by using cookie-parser
   - implemented authentication flow, fetching a user's profile from login, added a profile page
   - error handling in login form submission, hidden div to display errors
+  - layout component created, with navigation links, & an index page
   -